Traversable double-throat wormholes in a string cloud background: Matter Source and Energy Conditions

 Considering that the scalar field which sustains the wormholes is function of \(\ell\), \textit{i.e}, \(\phi=\phi(\ell)\), then the field equations is

 Where c is a constant.
 If we remove the disturbance, we recover the result calculated in \cite{Crispim2025}.
 Within the disturbance situation, the scalar field equation is

-Analyzing the figure \ref{fig: Phantomfield}, we can see that as we intensify the perturbation amplitude, the phantom field tends to decrease, it can be interpreted as the perturbation decrease the need of the phantom field to sustain the wormhole.
-Differently, as we increase the angular deficit, that is, decrease the \(\alpha\), we conclude that the phantom field supporting the wormhole need to be bigger. }
+Analyzing the figure \ref{fig: Phantomfield}, we can see that as we intensify the perturbation amplitude, the phantom field tends to decrease; this can be interpreted as the perturbation decreasing the need of the phantom field to sustain the wormhole.
+Differently, as we increase the angular deficit, that is, decrease the \(\alpha\), we conclude that the phantom field supporting the wormhole need to be bigger.